-Arcpy.mapping scripts authored with ArcGIS Desktop will need to be modified before they will run in ArcGIS Pro.
-The changes are straight-forward and logical and can be accomplished mostly with find and replace operations.
+Arcpy.mapping scripts authored with ArcGIS Desktop must be modified before you can run them in ArcGIS Pro.
+The changes are straight-forward and logical and typically can be accomplished with find and replace operations.
 The sections below highlight many of the significant changes to the arcpy.mp API as well as new features that were added.

 Arcpy.mapping is now arcpy.mp

-As you will see below, the changes introduced with ArcGIS Pro were significant enough to merit a module name space change.
-The new name also offers more flexibility in terms of the capabilities arcpy.mp can offer.
-For example, in addition to map automation, arcpy.mp can also provide project level management.
+The changes introduced with ArcGIS Pro were significant enough to merit a module name space change.
+The new name offers more flexibility in terms of the capabilities that arcpy.mp offers.
+For example, in addition to map automation, arcpy.mp also provides project-level management.

 The ArcGIS Pro project file (.aprx)

 The first and most obvious change is that arcpy.mp in ArcGIS Pro needs to reference a project file (.aprx) rather than a map document (.mxd).
-Therefore, arcpy.mapping.MapDocument(mxd_path) needs to be replaced with arcpy.mp.ArcGISProject(aprx_path).
-The ArcGISProject function returns an ArcGISProject object which is a main entry point for most arcpy.mp automation needs.
-The two objects are similar, but there is a different collection of methods and properties.
-One important difference is a method named importMapDocument.
-It enables you to automate the importing of map (.mxd), globe (.3dd), and scene (.sdx) documents into a project.
+Therefore, you need to replace arcpy.mapping.MapDocument(mxd_path) with arcpy.mp.ArcGISProject(aprx_path).
+The ArcGISProject function is now an ArcGISProject object, which is a main entry point for most arcpy.mp automation needs.
+The ArcGISProject class also has an importDocument method that allows you to automate the importing of map (.mxd), globe (.3dd), scene (.sxd), and other document files into a project.

 Many of the list functions have moved

 Many of the stand-alone arcpy.mapping List functions are now methods on the appropriate objects.
-This design change removed the need to continually have to reference the map document as the first parameter, and the new organization has a much better object-oriented flow.
-The following examples demonstrate how list functions are used to reference a layer's label classes.
-They are very similar in terms of functionality, but it will require changes to your existing ArcGIS Desktop scripts.
+This design change removed the need to continually reference the map document as the first parameter, and the new organization has a better object-oriented flow.
+The following examples demonstrate how List functions are used to reference a layer's label classes.
+They are similar in terms of functionality but require changes to your existing ArcGIS Desktop scripts.

 This sample demonstrates how to reference a layer's label classes using ArcGIS Desktop.